Kexine/iml-project/task_2/README.md

 The hard baseline was at a score of 0.772.

 ## Reproducability
 The following notebook was used: [main.ipynb](main.ipynb).
-In order to reproduce the results you can open the notebook in Google Colab and select 'GPU' as runtime type.
+In order to reproduce the results you need to open the notebook in Google Colab and select 'GPU' as runtime type.
 Then, under 'Runtime', click on 'Run all'.

 ## Report
 The following report describes the approach that led to our solution in [main.ipynb](main.ipynb).